 - Extracurricular activities, such as music, swimming, cricket, football;

 - Charitable endeavours; and last but not least

 - Martial arts

-It was really difficult juggling everything.
+It was (and sometimes still is) difficult juggling everything.
 I need family time, so that was a must.
 However, it used to get to a point where I was inadvertently doing shortcuts with my other commitments just to get my martial arts training in.
 I either was not spending enough time on them, or I was just not being efficient at them.

 I had already earned my Black Belt in martial arts.
 The Black Belt is a symbol of excellence.
 But is it OK to be a Black Belt in one area of your life but not in other areas?
 Not really.
-The Black Belt is more than just being able to do some techniques on a grading day.
-There are so many mental and emotional lessons that you must master before you truly deserve the title of Black Belt.
-I came to realise for me to commit to all of the things that were important to me, I had to become a Black Belt in all areas of my life.
+The Black Belt is more than just properly demonstrating techniques on a grading day.
+There are so many mental and emotional lessons that you must master before you even earn the right to go for your Black Belt.
+I came to realise for me to commit to my highest priorities, I had to become a Black Belt in those areas of my life.
 It was the only way.

-Many moons ago, I heard Phil Gould talk at conference.
+Many moons ago, I heard Phil Gould (one of the most successful rugby league coaches of all time) talk at conference.
 Phil is a great motivational speaker.
 Phil was asked to describe his perfect “10 out of 10” player.
 As you read these attributes, think about whether you are applying these to all areas of your life (including martial arts), where applicable: